 Google also has Performance Planner which predicts performance at different levels of spend for a set of campaigns.
 However there is not reporting on how you are doing against the plan, nor is it even hooked up to Smart Bidding.

 Can I use a monthly spend target with Google?

 Google does not have a single workflow to track towards monthly spend and requires a daily spend target.
-Budget Optimizer avoids having to calculate a daily average spend target with a monthly spend goal.
+Pace to Spend avoids having to calculate a daily average spend target with a monthly spend goal.

 No. In the future, an Awareness Targeted bid strategy can be included as part of the total spend target and whatever budget remains will be allocated to the non-brand campaigns.

 No, Strategies are mutually exclusive sets of campaigns, keywords, etc.